-Permissions groups are used to grant users access to applications, modules, and sub-components in the BMC Remedy ITSM Suite.
+Permissions groups are used to grant users access to applications, modules, and sub-components in BMC Helix ITSM.

-There is a hierarchical relationship among the BMC Remedy ITSM suite of application permissions groups.
-The following table lists the permissions groups from greatest to least access.
+There is a hierarchical relationship among the BMC Helix ITSM application permissions groups.
+The following table lists the permissions groups from greatest access level to the least access.

 Grants users read access within a given application component.

-Config is also a permission group, but it falls outside of the hierarchy described above.
-Config permissions grant access to configure an application.
+Config is also a permission group, but it falls outside the hierarchy of the above permissions groups.
+The Config permission group grants access to configure an application.
 An example of Config permissions is Incident Config.

 Each higher-level permissions group grants all of the access rights of the permissions groups below it in the hierarchy.
 For example, if you assign someone to the Change Master permissions group, you do not need to assign them to the Change User permissions group.
 As a member of the Master permissions group, they automatically have User permissions, and so on.